 - All new 3D graphics that provide a crisper and more detailed overview of the world and battle maps.

 - New styles of play are possible with the introduction of RPG style leader classes like warlord, theocrat, rogue and sorcerer, along with a wide selection of specializations.

 - Command a variety of races.
 Pick your starting race and shape your people’s destiny using your leader’s unique skills.

 - A brand-new tactical battle system renders each battlefield and siege in great detail; new rules include flanking and a massive set of special unit abilities.

 - An epic story campaign with two playable factions;.
 Choose the mighty Commonwealth Empire or join the Court of the High Elves, founded after the reunion of the Dark Elves and Wood Elves.

 - Compete online in extensive multiplayer modes and scenarios.

 - High replay value through random maps, difficulty modes and tools allowing user created content.

 There’s even an announcement video, which you can watch below.
-Even more details can be found on, including news that the game is scheduled for autumn of 2013.
+Even more details can be found on the Age of Wonders III site, including news that the game is scheduled for autumn of 2013.